LoreStudio-Charles/Virtue/README.md

 Read, Sing, Perception, Tend Animals

 ### The Outlaw
-In the forest deep, a hunter stands tall,
+In forest deep, stands hunter tall,
-With strength in his heart and a promise to all.
+With strength of heart, a promise calls.
-Yet fate took a turn with a fateful flight,
+Yet fate took turn, a fateful flight,
-An arrow gone astray, shattering the night.
+An arrow astray, through shattered night.

 A messenger fell, his journey cut short,
 And shadows of guilt now silently contort.